About us

-Why SOS Saco Bay
+Why SOS Saco BaY

 What we do

+SOS acts as a conduit between private citizens and public officials.
 The main focus is to empower citizens to take action that will influence decisions.
-This can be accomplished by attending town meetings, initiating letter writing campaigns and acting as a watchdog over officials that drive policies that effect the shoreline and its environs.
-We will also host meetings to inform citizens of action being taken – or not taken – regarding the erosion issues.
+We attend town meetings, initiate letter writing campaigns and act as a watchdog over officials to drive policies that effect the shoreline and its environs.
+We also host meetings and events to inform citizens of action being taken – or not taken.
+We organize two events: a Symposium that brings together government officials and the scientific community; and Coastal Conference that brings together

 Who we Are